Overview

 Vial selection and dose volume1

-RYBREVANT FASPRO™ with LAZCLUZE® or as a single agent (Q2W)
+RYBREVANT FASPRO™ with LAZCLUZE® or as a single agent (Q4W or Q2W)

 Please see the Prescribing Information for RYBREVANT FASPRO™ for units of hyaluronidase for each dose.